rust-lang/crates-io-ops-bot/README.md

 This command will:
 * Create a build of the code
-* Provide updates on the build while it is in progress (this is configurable through the BUILD_CHECK_INTERVAL environmental variable)
+* Periodically check the build for progress (this is configurable through the BUILD_CHECK_INTERVAL environmental variable)
+* Periodically display messages in the Discord channel that the build is still pending (this is configurable through the BUILD_MESSAGE_DISPLAY_INTERVAL environmental variable)
 * Release the application as the version you specified

 **!rollback_app**